Charter and Contract Schools

 Steps to enroll a child:

 - The school district will contact The Children’s Guild.
-We want to know your child’s IEP situation (i.e. IEP), and we want to tell you about the programs and services we offer.
+We want to know your child’s IEP requirements, and we want to tell you about the programs and services we offer.

 - Interview and tour.
 The Children’s Guild will contact you to bring your child in for an interview and tour of the school.
 You may also meet with other staff members, including the therapist, psychiatrist, school principal and others, at this time.

 - Acceptance.
-You child can attend school within a day of formal acceptance.
-However, it usually takes the referring school system seven to 10 days to schedule bus transportation.
+Your child can usually attend school within 48 hours of formal acceptance.
+However, it usually takes the referring school system seven to ten days to schedule bus transportation.

 Referral Development Director